-There are many reasons people may read the Bible, e.g., historical or literary, but the ultimate and constant reason for reading the Bible is theological.
+There are many reasons people may read the Bible, but for people of faith, the ultimate and constant reason for reading the Bible is theological.
 Most who read the text, or hear the text read, believe it to have something to say about God and God’s engagement with humanity.

 Indeed, the Bible exists, both in its parts and in its whole, not primarily for historical or literary purposes, but because both the parts and the whole of the Bible offer the historically situated authors’ views on God and how God relates to humanity.
 In other words, the authors of the different books of the Bible present primarily a theological perspective of life from their own world.

 But the very existence of the Christian sacred texts from any and every tradition indicates that the stories of the Bible are not just about the events, characters, and times of their own era.
-These stories extend beyond their own frame of reference to communicate an eschatological belief in God’s good future in which each generation can find hope in the midst of the challenges of human existence.
+These stories extend beyond their own frames of reference to communicate a belief in God’s good future in which each generation can find hope in the midst of the challenges of human existence.

 One important step to reading the Bible theologically is to embrace a critical approach to biblical interpretation.
-Fundamentalist Christians and some conservative believers refuse the findings and methods of modern biblical scholarship, believing them to be human created methods of refuting what the Bible says.
+Fundamentalist Christians and some conservative believers refuse the findings and methods of modern biblical scholarship, believing them to be human created methods intended to refute and corrupt what the Bible says.
 But a critical approach to reading scripture is not only appropriate, it is also necessary when one is seeking to develop relevant theological thinking.

 A critical approach involves several components that contribute to viable and meaningful interpretations.
 Reading the Bible critically means giving close attention to the historically conditioned nature of the biblical texts and the authors who penned them.
 These authors, and the texts they produced, reflect a different worldview than ours.
-They viewed the cosmos differently, history differently, and the experience of the divine differently.
+They viewed the cosmos differently, history differently, and the experience of the divine differently than we do today.
 Thus, any faithful readings, and the theology that develops from those readings, must take into account the assumptions these authors had that we no longer have.

-This means that we cannot always read the Bible literally.
+This means that we cannot always read the Bible literally, for the Bible is not necessarily historically or scientifically accurate in everything it says.
 While developing our theology from the scriptures must demonstrate integrity with the historical meaning of the text, our readings are not bound by those original meanings as we seek to bring theological relevancy to our own context.

-Yet, as we read and interpret the text of scripture to this end, we must also recognize our own presuppositions.
+Yet, as we read and interpret the text of scripture in order to shape our theological thinking in our own context, we must also recognize our own presuppositions.
 Each of us reads from our own ideologies that are often culturally transmitted to us.
-We approach the biblical text with these ideologies, which often leads to our reading our presuppositions into the texts of scriptures without realizing it.
+When we approach the biblical text, we do so with these presuppositions and ideologies, which often find their way into our reading texts of scripture without realizing it.

 Indeed, such misinterpretations may be so deeply embedded in our cultural locations that they may be hard to set aside.
 They are often like a pair of old spectacles that have become a part of who we are and through which we see everything.
 If we are to read the texts faithfully in order to shape a more relevant and meaningful theology, we must take them off, at least for the purpose of seeing the text differently.